Trends in Prisoner Litigation, as the PLRA Enters Adulthood

 Although an official cause of death was not released, the state medical examiner’s preliminary report cited “jail beating” as the cause of Trent’s injuries.
 That report found Trent had suffered “blunt impacts of the head, trunk, and extremities with multiple skeletal and visceral injuries.”

 In an incident report obtained by the Hazard Herald newspaper, Howell wrote that Trent “came out fighting.
-I tased ...
+I tased him, [but] he ...

 California: Private Medical Provider can be Liable for ADA Violations; Class-action Suit Settles

 A California federal district court held in September 2014 that a jail’s private medical provider may be held liable under Title III of the Americans with Disabilities Act (ADA); the class-action lawsuit later settled, with the jail agreeing to make a number of policy changes.